STIR$^2$: Reward Relabelling for combined Reinforcement and Imitation Learning on sparse-reward tasks: Background

 \section{Background}

-\textbf{Reinforcement learning.} An agent interacts with an environment by performing an action and observing a feedback signal (reward $r$) and the new state of the environment.
-The goal is to find the policy $\pi$ (function mapping states $s$ to actions $a$) that maximizes the discounted cumulative reward (the parameter $\gamma\leq 1$ makes future rewards smaller):
+\textbf{Reinforcement Learning.} RL provides a framework where an agent interacts with an environment by performing an action and observing a feedback signal (reward $r$) and the new state of the environment.
+The goal is to find the policy $\pi$ (function mapping states $s$ to actions $a$) that maximizes the discounted cumulative reward (the parameter $\gamma\leq 1$ makes future rewards smaller).
+Two popular algorithms for continuous-action spaces are SAC \cite{haarnoja2018soft} and DDPG \cite{DBLP:journals/corr/LillicrapHPHETS15}.

 The \textit{Q-function} $Q^\pi(s_t,a_t) = \sum\limits_{t'=t}^{T} \mathbb{E}_{p_\pi} \left[ \gamma^{t'-t} r(s_{t'},a_{t'})|s_t,a_t \right]$ is defined as the reward-to-go from the state $s_t$ if we pick the action $a_t$ and then follow $\pi$.
 This function obeys the Bellman equation: